sash11/ASRock-B550-Phantom-Gaming-ITX-Ryzen-5900X/README.md

 USB Map was created manually.
 All ports are working.

 ## Issues
-Intel Ethernet I225-V card is not working properly.
+1. Intel Ethernet I225-V card is not working properly.
 Changing device-id and using FakePCIID kexts does not work on this board.
 When ethernet cable is plugged in, APIPA address is assigned and system crashes.
 Currently I have not found a solution to this problem.
+2. Reboot/Shutdown don't work.
+I have to use a power switch on the power supply to Reboot/Shutdown the system.